On the evolution of slow dispersal in multi-species communities: The complete Lyapunov function for the unperturbed semiflow

 \section{The complete Lyapunov function for the unperturbed semiflow $\Phi$}

-Since $(\hat{d}_k)_{k=1}^K \in \mathcal{D}$, i.e. the semiflow $\Phi$ genereated by \eqref{eq:p0} admits a Morse decomposition $\{M(k)\}_{k=1}^{K+1}$, the classical theorem due to Conley \cite[P. 39]{ConleyCBMS} (see also \cite{Hurley1998,Patrao2007} and \cite[Remark 1]{Dockery1998}) guarantees the existence of a continuous function $V: \mathcal{U}' \to \mathbb{R}$, in some neighborhood $\mathcal{U}'$ of {$\textup{Inv}\,K^+$} relative to $K^+$, with the following properties: \begin{itemize} \item $M(k) \in V^{-1}(k)$ for each $k=1,...,K+1$, \item If $\Phi([0,T],U_0) \subset [\mathcal{U}' \setminus \cup_{k=1}^{K+1} M(k)]$, then
+Since $(\hat{d}_k)_{k=1}^{N_0} \in \mathcal{D}$, i.e. the semiflow $\Phi$ genereated by \eqref{eq:p0} admits a Morse decomposition $\{M(k)\}_{k=1}^{{N_0}+1}$, the classical theorem due to Conley \cite[Chapter II, Result 6B]{ConleyCBMS} (see also \cite{Hurley1998,Patrao2007,Rybakowski1987} and \cite[Remark 1]{Dockery1998}) guarantees the existence of a continuous function $V: \mathcal{U}' \to \mathbb{R}$, in some neighborhood $\mathcal{U}'$ of {$\textup{Inv}\,K^+$} relative to $K^+$, with the following properties: \begin{itemize} \item $M(k) \in V^{-1}(k)$ for each $k=1,...,{N_0}+1$, \item If $\Phi([0,T],U_0) \subset [\mathcal{U}' \setminus \cup_{k=1}^{{N_0}+1} M(k)]$, then

-\end{itemize} By Remark \ref{rmk:1}, the function $V$ is the Lyapunov function of the semiflows $\Phi$ and $\varphi$, which are generated by \eqref{eq:p0} and \eqref{eq:P0}.
-It will be the main tool allowing us to control and compare the dynamics generated by the three semiflows given in Subsection \ref{subsec:1.6}.
-In the following, we recall \cite[Lemma 4.4]{Dockery1998}. \begin{lemma} For given $0< \hat{d}_1<...<\hat{d}_K$, consider the semigroup operator $\Phi$ generated by problem \eqref{eq:p0}.
+\end{itemize} By Remark \ref{rmk:1}, {the function $V\circ \mathcal{P}$ is a Lyapunov function of the semiflow $\varphi$, which is generated by \eqref{eq:P0}.} It will be the main tool allowing us to control and compare the dynamics generated by the three semiflows given in Subsection \ref{subsec:1.6}.
+In the following, we recall \cite[Lemma 4.4]{Dockery1998}. \begin{lemma} For given $0< \hat{d}_1<...<\hat{d}_{N_0}$, consider the semigroup operator $\Phi$ generated by the problem \eqref{eq:p0}.
 For any $r>0$ and $\mu>0$, there exist $T>0$ and a neighborhood $\mathcal{U}$ of {$\textup{Inv}\,K^+$} contained in $\mathcal{U}'$, such that if $\Phi(t,{U}_0)$ is a solution of \eqref{eq:p0} such that

 then

 \end{lemma} \begin{proof} Let $r>0$ and $\mu>0$ be given.
 We first prove that there exists a neigborhood $\mathcal{U}$ of {$\textup{Inv}\,K^+$} such that

 where the infimum is taken over all initial data $U_0$ satisfying Suppose to the contrary that \eqref{eq:UU} fails for every neighborhood $\mathcal{U}$ of {$\textup{Inv}\,K^+$}, then there exist sequences $\{U^n\} \subset \mathcal{U}'$ and $\{\mu_n\} \subset (0,\infty)$ such that